Aristeidis Kollias: Recognition

 Kollias' contribution to the Albanians' cause was recognized by the Albanian government (both former presidents Sali Berisha and Rexhep Mejdani have decorated him for national merits).
 In 2004 Bajram Rexhepi, then Prime Minister of Kosovo, consigned posthumously to the widow of Kollias a decoration for her spouse'a contributions in the defense of the rights to the people of Kosovo.
 In addition, the municipality of Skënderaj made Kollias a citizen of honour of the city of the same name.
 In 2022 he was awarded posthumously the "Honour of the Nation" decoration (Dekorata "Nderi i Kombit"), the highest decoration to be given in Albania.
+In Përmet, a public park was named after Kollias.

 Legacy

-In 1983 Kollias authored a book titled Arvanites and the Origin of Greeks which he reedited several times and was translated into Albanian in 2002.
+In 1983, Kollias authored a book titled Arvanites and the Origin of Greeks which he reedited several times and was translated into Albanian in 2002.
 This book was considered important in rehabilitating the Arvanites in post-dictatorial Greek society.
 Claims made in the book include that alongside the Greeks, Arvanites shared Pelasgian origins thereby making them the "most authentic Greeks" with their language being closer to Pelasgic while asserting that many Greek words had an Albanian etymology.
 Under the Albanian context this book has been used by Albanians in Albania and Albanian immigrants in Greece as a tool for their rehabilitation as an ancient and autochthonous population in the Balkans.
 On the other hand, this theory has been rejected by modern scholars and it's seen as a myth.
 In Albania, the book has been used to "prove" the precedence of Albanians over Greeks and to rehabilitate Albanians as the oldest rooted population in the Balkans.
 The book has also been used to legitimise the presence of Albanians in Greece, so as to counter the negative image of their communities and of playing a prominent role in the emergence of ancient Greek civilisation and later in the creation of the Greek state.